Creating Data on the Server

 - query - the query object (only in reading queries)

-- execute - an awaitable funciton to trigger the action call.
+- execute - an awaitable function to trigger the action call.
 The response and result returned from this functions are not reactive!
 Use dataArr or data

 - isLoading - a boolean indicator for the loading/fetch state